TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _**Fine-grained Access Control:**_ Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.

 ### Cost-Optimization

-**_Event-Driven Architectural Pattern:_** Saves on Idle resources, and thus ensuring an efficient resource utilisation.
+**_Event-Driven architectural pattern:_** Pay-as-you-go model helps save on idle resources, cutting on unnecessary costs.

-**_Auto-Scaling Configurations:_** Especially in the case of sporadic workloads, it has the ability to scale down as well.
+**_Auto-Scaling configurations:_** Especially in the case of sporadic workloads, it has the ability to scale down as well.

 ### Performance Optimization